MicrosoftDocs/architecture-center/docs/example-scenario/banking/banking-system-cloud-transformation.md

   * Scalability and Performance for Transaction Simulation deliverables.

-* AKS for the Node Autoscale for Channel Holder.
+* Azure Kubernetes Services (AKS) for the node autoscale for Channel Holder.

  The CSE team created the other microservices as stubs to specifically isolate the actual Contoso microservices from other external mainframe services that the solution pushed through ADO pipelines.